+destroyed homes and caused loss of lives.
 People who rely on agriculture for their livelihoods have been worst affected and put their food and nutrition security at serious risk.
-The lack of irrigation systems to mitigate the impact of climate change and increases in pest and diseases affecting fruit, vegetables and staple foods, have impacted on agricultural production and reduced the incomes of rural families in STP.
-Moreover, these factors have resulted in food production insufficient to meet domestic demand making local produce expensive compared to imported alternatives.
+The lack of irrigation systems to mitigate the impact of climate change and increases in pest and diseases affecting fruit, vegetables and staple foods, have impacted on an analysis.

+and increases in pest and diseases affecting fruit, vegetables and staple foods, have impacted on agricultural production and reduced the incomes of rural families in STP.
+Moreover, these factors have in food production being resulted insufficient to meet domestic demand making local produce expensive compared to imported alternatives.
 As a result, the population is increasingly preferring to purchase imported food products over those that are locally produced.
 STP's fisheries are also vulnerable to climate change.
 The potential severity of the impact is not fully understood but includes acidification and rising sea temperatures, and the impacts are likely to be initially seen on fish stocks themselves but later marine and coastal ecosystems on which much marine biodiversity depends will be impacted.
 An ongoing study of the WB on the impact of climate change on African marine fisheries estimates that by the end of the century, STP's maximum catch potential could decrease by 40%.
-Pollution coastal development and additional threats with waste affecting yields and contaminating catches58.
-These weather hazards are not only causing and erosion and coastal soil destruction of infrastructure but are also resulting in an increase in diseases and malnutrition, in particular for poor communities59.
+Pollution development and coastal present additional threats with waste affecting yields and contaminating catches.
+These affected the length of the rainy season period, the amount and frequency of rain and resulted in higher temperatures.
+The most recurrent hazards are droughts.